vrrashkov/TokenParser/README.md

 ##### Valid JSON

-Both type of jsons are valid, you can have infinite amount of nesting or no nesting at all.
+Both type of jsons are valid and represent the same structure becase of the forward slash, you can have infinite amount of nesting or no nesting at all.

 ```json
 {